 And cat Youtube videos are really, really popular.
 Research shows they make us happier and keep negative emotions at bay.

 And what about that purr?
 "Sitting with a relaxed purring cat at the end of a hectic day is a soothing massage for the soul," explains Beth Skillings, a clinical veterinary officer at Cats Protection.
 And the frequency of the purr vibration is in the range that can stimulate healing.
 Cool, huh?

 Cats can also bring physical health benefits to their owners.
 For instance, one study that Medical News Today previously covered found that people who live with cats have a lower risk of experiencing a heart attack.

-So as long as your lifestyle permits (and you are not allergic) look into getting a pet if you are not already an owner.
+So as long as your lifestyle permits (and you are not allergic), look into getting a pet if you are not already a pet owner.

-Our mission with our Dreambrands blog is to give you researched information you can use to stay healthy.
+Our mission with our Dreambrands and Mdrive blog is to give you researched information you can use to stay healthy.
 And our lovable furry friends are one of the unique ways of doing that.